bdebrit/vma-room-sim/README.md

 # Virtual Microphone Array – Room Simulation
 This repository contains tools for simulating **virtual microphones and beamformers** in room environments using [Pyroomacoustics](https://github.com/LCAV/pyroomacoustics).
-It supports reproducible experiments for the AES 2025 paper on room response correction.
+It supports reproducible experiments for the AES 2025 paper "Room Acoustics Optimisation Using Virtual Microphone Arrays" by Brian de Brit, Prof Gavin Kearney and Dr David Dorran.

+Code written by Brian de Brit.

 ## Features
 - Room simulation with configurable microphone array geometry